 The commission-based model is the most popular of the three.
 Almost every app in this niche makes use of it in some way or the other.
 These on-demand medicine delivery apps offer a platform to all pharmaceutical companies looking to sell their products.
 They even enable the local stores to increase their overall sales and customer base.

 In return, the app developers charge a commission fee on every sale they make.
 It can either be a percentage of the number of sales or depend on the medicines they sell using the platform.
-Either way, both pharma companies / local stores and the app developers profit from this type of arrangement.
+Either way, both pharma companies / local stores and app developers profit from this type of arrangement.
 This is why it is the most feasible and widely used monetization strategy.

 This is another source of revenue for all online pharmacy delivery apps out there.
 Since users do not like to see advertisements in applications they spend money on, pharma apps have found a workaround.
 Instead of showing ads, they sell spaces for advertisements promoting:

 All medicine delivery apps are online marketplaces.
 So, it’s natural for them to engage in featured listings.
-It helps these apps earn some money and a good source of generating additional revenue.
+It helps these apps earn some money and is a good source of generating additional revenue.
 The listings are usually visible as sponsored results in the search results or found in featured products.

 Supply and user management